hannah-smith0/PythonSimplex/README.md

 ## How does it work?
 This picture shows a representation of a three-variable simplex.
-Faces of the simplex represent the variables and corners the potential solution.
+This might be a crafter with three products (e.g. chairs, desk, and doors).
+Faces of the simplex represent the constraints (such as your time and the hardwood panels) and corners the potential solution.
 To solve the problem, you begin at the origin (0,0) and move along an edge to the most promising adjacent corner.
 This becomes the new pivot, and you repeat until your objective has been achieved.

 <img src="https://github.com/hannah-smith0/PythonSimplex/blob/main/images/simplex.png" width="400">

 [Figure1 https://web.stanford.edu/group/sisl/k12/optimization/MO-unit3-pdfs/]

 Simplex algorithms are capable of solving problems with many variables, but it is difficult to visualise them graphically past three variables.
-The method of solving them is the same.
-When working by hand, these ‘pivots’ are calculated using tableaus.
+For this reason, we use when working by hand, these ‘pivots’ are calculated using tableaus.
+However, the method of solving them is the same.

 Simplex algorithms require we turn inequality constraints into equality constraints.
 What is the difference?
 Represented graphically, an inequality will look like a line with a shaded area to represent the parts where there are no solutions.
 The figure here has three constraints, and the grey area represents where there are solutions, called the feasible region.